-Flowers placed in vases that are an integral part of the tombstone and saddles placed on the monuments will not be removed by staff.
+Flowers placed in vases that are an integral part of the monument and saddles placed on the monuments will not be removed by staff.

 Artificial arrangements and saddles:

-Thank you for helping us maintain the cemetery’s beauty.
+Thank you for assisting us in maintaining the cemetery's beauty.

 Oak Hill Cemetery commemorates life and records history.
 Established in 1880, the cemetery serves as a peaceful and revered site where family and friends can gather and provide a beautiful resting place for their loved ones.

-Located at the intersection of Holly and University, the cemetery consists of 32.5 acres and is managed and maintained by a city department of 3 employees: the manager, grounds foreman and a seasonal assistant.
+Located at the intersection of Holly and University, the cemetery consists of 35.2 acres which is managed and maintained by the City's Parks and Recreation department.
 The department continues to preserve and honor past generations, yet strives to serve the needs of present and future generations as well.

-A grave locator is situated at the cemetery entrance, and the maps provided there will direct you to burials within the cemetery.
+A grave locator is situated at the cemetery entrance, and maps are provided to direct you to burials within the cemetery.